NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 * The prefix for your MOSFET device should be “Q” (that’s the conventional prefix for transistors).
 * Since we are using an NMOSFET (as opposed to a PMOSFET), current flows from the drain to source, so put the drain on top in the symbol.
 * Name the source, drain, and gate, “S”, “D”, and “G”, respectively in both the symbol and the package.
-* Read the section in the datasheet about SMD layout starting on page 6.
+* Read the section in the datasheet about SMD layout starting on page 6 (make sure your looking at the datasheet provided in the "Resources" git repo.
+The datasheet online is missing this page).
     * There are two aspects of SMD sizing you you must address in this package.
 The first is the size of the metal SMD.
 The second is the hole in the solder mask, called the “stop mask” because it stops the solder mask.
 Normally, SMDs come with appropriate ‘stop’ by default.
 You’ll need to remove the default stop and add yours by hand.
     * Create the SMDs according to the guidance in the datasheet.
     * Use the info tool to edit each SMD, and uncheck ‘stop’.
-    * Draw in the stop by hand in layer ‘tstop’ with the rectangle tool.
+    * Draw in the stop by hand in layer `tStop` with the rectangle tool.
 The geometry of these rectangles should correspond to the “recommended minimum pads” in the datasheet.
     * You will need to draw in rectangle on `tCream` as well (and disable the "Cream" check box in properties dialog).
-Your `tCream` can (and should) be identical to your `tStop'.
+Your `tCream` can (and should) be identical to your `tStop`.  `tCream` specifies where solder paste will be applied during assembly.

 #### IMU